 You’ll also pass by a large monkey statue, this marks the entrance to what was a Monkey School.
-This recently re-opened after being closed for years.
-It’s a sad place.
-I’d avoid it if you have any kind of interest in animal welfare.
+Fortunately it’s now closed.

 The video below takes you through the southern section of the beach.
 Sit back, crank up the volume and enjoy two minutes of top scooter cam action showcasing the best of roadside life at the south end of the beach.